-Step#3 Support – Add your support such as a tomato cage right away.
+Step#3 Support – Add your support such as a tomato cage to the container right away.
 Doing so later risks disturbing the root system and/or damaging the plant.
 As the plant grows you will need to guide the branches through the cage so it is well supported as the fruit begins to form.
-Unlike cherry tomatoes, full-sized tomatoes are quite heavy and require a full cage to help support the weight of the heavy fruit.
+Unlike cherry tomatoes, full-sized tomatoes are quite heavy and require a full tomato cage to help support the weight of the heavy fruit.

 Step#4 Planting – Be sure to dig a hole deep enough that it will cover ⅔ of the plant’s stem.
 This will help to encourage more root growth and result in a more sturdy plant.
 I tend to forget that the health of the plant is all about the roots.
 The more care you take now, the better your harvest will be later.